Skip to main content

 • HS – Hearing and speech impairments

-First obtain and complete the MVA Request for Hearing/Speech Impairment ID (DL-036) or by visiting a branch office.
-Note that the request form must be signed by a representative of the Maryland Association for the Deaf or a licensed physician.
+1. The request form must be signed by a representative of the Maryland Association for the Deaf or a licensed physician.

-Hidden Disability (Butterfly) Symbol Information
+Hidden Disability (Butterfly) symbol

 Maryland residents now have the option to add a butterfly symbol to their driver's license or identification card to show a hidden (developmental or intellectual) disability.
 Hidden disabilities may not be immediately noticeable, but they can affect communication, mobility, and/or behavior.